-Every student must complete 124 points of academic credit.
-The last two terms must be taken while enrolled in the College for study on this campus or on one of the Columbia-sponsored international programs.
+Students are expected to complete the B.A. degree in eight full-time semesters.
+The last two semesters must be taken while enrolled in the College for study on this campus or on one of the Columbia-sponsored international programs.

-For example, credit cannot be earned for two first-term calculus courses, even if one is more theoretical in approach than the other; credit cannot be earned for two comparable terms of a science or foreign language even if one has a Barnard course number and the other a Columbia course number.
+For example, credit cannot be earned for two first-term calculus courses, even if one is more theoretical in approach than the other.
+Similarly, credit cannot be earned for two comparable terms of a science or foreign language even if one has a Barnard course number and the other a Columbia course number.

 The Core Curriculum